zhongyuchen/few-shot-text-classification/README.md

 * Get the weights of the Word2Vec model.
 * Load the weights in the encoder module.

-### Reference

-This dataset comes from the paper [Diverse Few-Shot Text Classification with Multiple Metrics](https://arxiv.org/abs/1805.07513v1).

 ## Model

 * Encoder Module: bi-direction recurrent neural network with self-attention.